Robert Coombes (murderer): Later life

-Early in 1914 he emigrated to Australia where Nathaniel had gone during Robert's imprisonment.
+In early 1914, he emigrated to Australia where Nathaniel had gone during Robert's imprisonment.
 He enlisted in the Australian Imperial Force early in the First World War and won the Military Medal in October 1916 for conspicuous bravery as a stretcher-bearer during the Gallipoli Campaign.

 After the war he worked on a farm at Nana Glen and taught music in the surrounding area of New South Wales.
 He then started his own market garden in the Glenreagh district.

-Nathaniel was Chief Stoker on HMAS Australia in the First World War. and died in Newcastle, New South Wales in 1946.
+Nathaniel was Chief Stoker on HMAS Australia in the First World War and died in Newcastle, New South Wales in 1946.

-Robert died at Coffs Harbour Hospital on 7 May 1949 aged 67.
-He never married.
+Robert died at Coffs Harbour Hospital on 7 May 1949, aged 67.
+He never married, but did have an adopted son to whom he left everything he owned.
 He is buried in Coffs Harbour Historic Cemetery, NSW.